Significance Of The Messiah In Bible Prophecy

 The Messiah’s arrival is also associated with the restoration of the Promised Land, often referred to as the Holy Land.
 This restoration entails the ingathering of Jews from all corners of the earth and the establishment of a just and prosperous nation in which the Jewish people can flourish.

-See also Significance Of Armageddon In Bible Prophecy
+See also Significance Of The Mount Of Olives In Bible Prophecy

 What Is The Significance Of The Messiah In Bible Prophecy?